 Most pumpkin cookies are cake-like in texture, in part because of the additional moisture from the canned pumpkin.
 While I love soft pumpkin cookies, I often crave the chewiness of a perfect chocolate chip cookie.

 Keeping up with my pumpkin theme, I wanted to see if I could find a way to incorporate the delicate flavor of pumpkin spice into my favorite cookies.
 This pumpkin chocolate chip cookie recipe hits all the marks.
-The cookies are chewy, full of chocolate, and have a subtle hint of pumpkin spice to make them perfect for fall.
+The cookies are chewy, full of chocolate, and have a subtle hint of pumpkin spice to make them perfect for fall and the holiday season.
+If you’re planning on shipping holiday cookies this year, these babies are a perfect option!

 Why there’s no egg in this recipe